Gateway Boys Academy

 With patience, understanding and a little tough love, most young men discover more to life than struggling, or sometimes fighting, with those who care about them.
 This success can be trained.
 It is not magic.

-Most students are surprised to learn that the military school at Gateway is not what they expected.
+Most students are surprised to learn that the boys school at Gateway is not what they expected.
 The initial fear of the unknown can be great with new cadets, but every cadet has been there.
 The anxiety of a different type of school culture plus the adventure of being away from home can be overwhelming at first.
 This is a shared feeling.
-But, those cadets also know that the feeling passes once the military system is learned.
+But, those cadets also know that the feeling passes once the discipline system is learned.

 Seldom is there opportunity for a young man to lead five, ten, twenty or more peers while in high school.
 Young men at Gateway can reach positions of responsibility and learn leadership skills, which often transfer to college and the world beyond.